 Catching breast cancer early can help stop it from spreading and increase your chances of recovery.

 You can help prevent HPV by doing the following:

 Use latex condoms

 You should use latex condoms every time you have sex.
-HPV is different than a typical STI in that you can contract it through areas that a condom doesn’t cover.
+However, be aware that HPV is different from a typical STI in that you can contract it through areas that a condom doesn’t cover.
 Use as much caution as possible when engaging in sexual activity.